-We have audited the accompanying consolidated balance sheets of RCM Technologies, Inc. and Subsidiaries (the "Company") as of January 1, 2022 and January 2, 2021, and the related consolidated statements of operations, comprehensive income (loss), changes in stockholders' equity, and cash flows for the years ended January 1, 2022 and January 2, 2021, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 1, 2022 and January 2, 2021, and the results of its operations and its cash flows for the years ended January 1, 2022 and January 2, 2021, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of RCM Technologies, Inc. and Subsidiaries (the "Company") as of January 1, 2022 and the related consolidated statement of operations, comprehensive income (loss), changes in stockholders' equity, and cash flows for the year ended January 1, 2022, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 1, 2022, and the results of its operations and its cash flows for the year ended January 1, 2022, in conformity with accounting principles generally accepted in the United States of America.